Article I. Purpose

 Article V. Officers

 Section 1.
 Officers.
-The Officers of the Institute shall be the Chair, the President, the President-elect, the Immediate Past President, the Secretary, the Treasurer and the Vice Presidents of Membership Relations, Publications, Research, Education, International Activities, Development and Communications and Information Technology.
+The Officers of the Institute shall be the Chair, the President, the President-elect, the Immediate Past President, the Secretary, the Treasurer and the Vice Presidents of Membership Relations, Publications, Research, Education, International Activities, Development and Communications, Information Technology and Diversity and Inclusion.
 The Executive Committee may appoint for a limited period of time not to exceed the next annual meeting of the Institute assistant officers, including one or more assistant secretaries and one or more assistant treasurers, as it shall deem desirable, and such assistant officers shall not serve as members of the Executive Committee but shall have the authority to perform the duties prescribed, from time to time, by the Executive Committee.
 Except for the Chair, President, President-elect and Immediate Past President, all officers shall be eligible for election to two full consecutive two-year terms, which shall commence at the conclusion of the Annual Meeting during which they are elected.
 There shall be no limit on non-consecutive terms.

 Section 2.
 Removal.
 Any Officer may be suspended, with or without cause, by the written consent or affirmative vote of eleven (11) members of the Executive Committee whenever in their judgment the best interests of the Institute would be served thereby.
 Any Officer or member of the Executive Committee may be removed with or without cause by affirmative vote of two-thirds of the Directors in attendance at any meeting at which there is a quorum or by written consent of a majority of all Directors.